-We are all familiar with the first attempt at replacing the traditional light bulb known as the Compact Fluorescent Lamp or CFL.
-Those twisted crazy looking bulbs use up to one third less energy than an incandescent bulb and can save more than five times their purchase price in electricity costs over the life of a single bulb.
-Invented in 1976 and initially expensive, the cost of these bulbs has dropped significantly since they became commercially available in the 1990’s.
+We are all familiar with the first attempt at replacing the traditional light bulb with the Compact Fluorescent Lamp (CFL).
+Those twisted crazy looking bulbs use up to one third less energy than an incandescent bulb.
+They can save more than five times their purchase price in electricity costs over the life of a single bulb.
+Invented in 1976 and expensive, the cost of these bulbs has dropped since they became commercially available in the 1990’s.

 Innovate and Illuminate

-Just as Moore’s law predicted that thenumber of transistors on a single chip would double every 18 to 24 months resulting in more powerful computers with increased memory capacity at less cost, Dr. Roland Haitz, a scientist with Agilent Technologies, forecast an increase by a factor of 20 in the amount of light produced by LED’s, while the cost per lumen, or useful light, would fall by a factor of 10 every 36 months.
-In both these cases efficiencies were realized through iterative improvements in the manufacturing process and supporting technologies.
+Just as Moore’s law predicted that the number of transistors on a single chip would double every 18 to 24 months resulting in more powerful computers with increased memory capacity at less cost, Dr. Roland Haitz, a scientist with Agilent Technologies, forecast an increase by a factor of 20 in the amount of light produced by LED’s, while the cost per lumen, or useful light, would fall by a factor of 10 every 36 months.
+In both cases efficiencies were realized through iterative improvements in the manufacturing process and supporting technologies.

 What these companies found was that by combining diodes of different colors across the light spectrum, LED bulbs can produce light equal to or better than incandescent bulbs.
 These bulbs can also be programmed to alter the light in a room as the natural light changes.
 As for cost, the very first LED’s developed cost nearly $200.
 When these bulbs first became available in hardware stores in the early 2000’s they were priced in the $30 to $40 range and available in wattages equivalent to less than the popular 60, 75 and 100 watt bulbs.
 But, over the last two years things have changed and prices have dropped precipitously.